MohamedTawfik74/FloatingPointUnit/README.md

 Guard and Sticky bits are the first discarded bits while normlization and the Sticky bit is the OR of the other discarded bits.<br/>
 We use them to generate Round Control Signal as **Round = G(L+R+T)**.

 **Rounding has many algorithms so while testing it depends on which algorthim this hardware or site uses so we could found different in final result in rounding.
-This is case is coverd in test bench to tell us number of different rounding cases.
+This case is coverd in test bench to tell us number of different rounding cases.
 In the end, this difference is neglectable.**

 ### 2. Multiplication Circuit